 Sclerotherapy has been an enduringly popular vein treatment for about 100 years; with recent treatment advances, it's now more effective than ever.
-Vascular Surgery Associates, LLC, the leading vein specialists in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland, offers on-site sclerotherapy for varicose and spider veins.
+Vascular Surgery Associates, LLC, the leading vein specialists in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE offers on-site sclerotherapy for varicose and spider veins.
 If you have unhealthy veins or don’t like the way they look, sclerotherapy can help.
 Call the office in your area or schedule an appointment online today.

 Sclerotherapy is an outpatient nonsurgical treatment for small dilated veins, including spider veins (telangiectasias) and varicose veins.
 The team injects a sclerosant — a chemical solution — into your veins using a very thin needle.
 It’s a virtually painless process.